 - Garnish rim with crushed graham cracker, sugar, and cinnamon.

 Halloween Food for a Fabulous Party

-With a few choice decorations and some delectable treats, you can enjoy this spooky holiday!
-If you have some great ideas for your own easy Halloween food recipes, share them on FamilyApp.
-The perfect costume and some sensational, seasonal food will make it a holiday you’ll look forward to all year.
+With a great costume, a few spooky decorations, and some delectable Halloween food and drinks, you can enjoy this delightfully frightful holiday!
+If you have some great ideas for your own easy Halloween food recipes, share them on FamilyApp!